 The Royal Society Africa Prize 2018 is awarded to Dr Dorothy Yeboah-Manu for her contributions and innovative approaches to understanding Mycobacterium ulcerans and Mycobacterium africanum, combining microbiology, genetic studies and epidemiology in the areas of her work.

-This afternoon seminar, held as part of the Prize, will celebrate Dr Yeboah-Manu’s work and explored related research.
-The seminar will be chaired by Sir Brian Greenwood CBE FMedSci FRS, London School of Hygiene & Tropical Medicine.
+This afternoon seminar, held as part of the Prize, celebrated Dr Yeboah-Manu's work and explored related research.
+The seminar was chaired by Sir Brian Greenwood CBE FMedSci FRS, London School of Hygiene & Tropical Medicine.
+The audio recording of the seminar talks and discussion is available on this page.

 For all enquiries please contact the Events team.